nagyist/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 visible to students until you publish them.

-The following example shows how an subsection in the released state with unpublished changes is displayed in the outline:
+The following example shows how a subsection in the released state with unpublished changes is displayed in the outline:

 TBP